MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-asa-01.md

 > The recommended Mixed Reality Toolkit version for this tutorial series is MRTK 2.4.0.

 > [!CAUTION]
 > The recommended Unity version for this tutorial series is Unity 2019.3.15.
-The supersedes any Unity version requirements stated in the prerequisites linked above.
+This supersedes any Unity version requirements stated in the prerequisites linked above.

 [Next Tutorial: 2.
 Getting started with Azure Spatial Anchors](mr-learning-asa-02.md)